Open fracture: History

 In Ancient Egypt, physicians were diagnosing and treating open fractures.
 Treatment consisted of manual reduction, where the broken bone is made to be straight again with physical maneuvers, and then application of splints and topical ointments.
 Splints were constructed using linen and sticks or tree bark.
 A topical ointment consisting of honey, grease, and lint made from vegetable fiber were then applied daily to the open fracture.
-However, the Ancient Egyptians noted open fractures to have a poor prognosis, and fifth dynasty graves have been discovered containing people who passed away from open fractures.
+However, the Ancient Egyptians noted open fractures to have a poor prognosis, and fifth dynasty graves have been discovered containing people who had died from open fractures.

 During the 19th century Crimean War, the use of plaster-of-paris for the stabilization of open and closed fractures was pioneered.
 It has been reported that the pioneering Russian surgeon who introduced the novel technique had been inspired by watching sculptors creating works of art.

 Before the 1850s, surgeons usually amputated the limbs for those with open fractures, as it was associated with severe sepsis and gangrene which can be life-threatening.
-It was only until the 20th century, when Joseph Lister adopted the aseptic technique in surgeries, that the rate of death from open fractures reduced from 50% to 9%.
+It was not until the latter half of the 19th century, when Joseph Lister adopted the aseptic technique in surgeries, that the rate of death from open fractures reduced from 50% to 9%.